peng1z/SoSo/README.md

 The app uses the following dependencies:

 - SwiftUI: for building the user interface.
 - OpenAI API: for generating custom avatars based on user input.
+Thanks [MarcoDotIO](https://github.com/MarcoDotIO/OpenAIKit) for the OpenAIKit.

 ## How to Use